BEFORE YOU BUY

 What is the trim package (base trim, trimmed framed openings, trim colors options)?

-If you have sprinklers, are there dead loads add to accommodate?
+If you have sprinklers, are there collateral/dead loads added to your building to accommodate?

-What kind of door (glass, solid metal, metal with a window, are you getting the glass, what kind of lock set, do you need panic hardware, closures)?
+What kind of doors (glass, solid metal, metal with a window, are you getting the glass, what kind of lock set, do you need panic hardware, closures)?

 Walk door framed openings without the door

-What kind of window (insulated, screens, horizontal slider, vertical slider)?
+What kind of windows (insulated, screens, horizontal slider, vertical slider)?

 Window framed openings without windows